The land home to ancient history, pizza, beautiful beaches and first world public transportation.

 - How to Save on Food Costs in Europe

 - Visit the Cheaper European Destinations

 - Compare Tourist Passes

-- Managing Your Money While Travelling Europe on a Budget
+- Managing Your Money For a Budget Trip to Europe

 - Travelling Europe on a Budget is Possible